justinclev/FeatureFlag/README.md

 # Feature Flags Platform

-A microservices platform for managing and distributing feature flags, composed of three services backed by MongoDB.
+A microservices platform for managing and distributing feature flags, composed of two services backed by MongoDB.

 ```
 ┌─────────────────────────────────────────────────────┐